Gaomei Wetlands is the place in Taichung where the sea and the land meet.

-So many tourists prefer to rent a taxi.
+So many tourists, especially with time costrains, prefer to rent a taxi.
 A taxi ride from the High Speed Railway will cost about 800NTD, from Qingshui Railway Station about 250NTD.

 There are plenty of taxis in Taichung City.
 Likely your taxi driver will be more than happy to negotiate a flat rate for a round trip.

-If you still want to use only public transport, these are the directions (updated on December 13th, 2018):
+If you want to use only public transport, these are the directions (updated on December 13th, 2018):

 – Taichung THSR Station to GaoMei Wetlands